 “The whole life is represented as a single day here – through which the cycle of Purushartha (four aims of life – Dharma, Artha, Kama, and Moksha) is complete.
 A full day is actually your full life – be creative and educate yourself (Brahma), make money through dharmic way (Vishnu), use that money to fulfill your desires (kama), and move towards moksha(Shiva) – in the end, you go to sleep – eternal sleep.
 Is it clear now?”

 “Yes, Uday, it is very clear.”

-Our ancestors were very liberal and offer you to live the way you want, pray the way you want and our restrictions are mostly based on rules of humanity.
+Our ancestors were very liberal and offer to live the way you want, pray the way you want and our restrictions are mostly based on rules of humanity.

-In Sanskrit language, the Consciousness was given a name – “Purusha” (literal meaning is male).
+In the Sanskrit language, the Consciousness was given a name – “Purusha” (literal meaning is male).
 That which created (mass/energy or nature) is Prakriti (female).
 The female creative energy is also known as Shakti (the force).

 There is an interesting conversation in Shiv Purana.
 Sage Bhrigu askes Shiv: “Who is your father?”
 Shiv says: “Brahma”.
 Who is his father?
 Brahma manifested from Vishnu’s navel.
 Hence Vishnu is his father.
 Who is the father of Vishnu then?
 Shiva replied, “I am”.

 The Purusha is always manifested as Vishnu->Brahma->Shiva and this cycle repeats.
 There is no endpoint, no one, thus can be called “Supreme, the father of all”.
 Prakriti also manifests herself into Shakti (Parvati), Lakshmi, and Saraswati, the energy of the three Purushas.
 This is how our ancients explained.
 I don’t know if anything more can be added from quantum theory.